seifip/udacity-data-analyst-nanodegree/P3 - Data Wrangling with MongoDB/README.md

-#Project 3: OpenStreetMap Data Wrangling with MongoDB
+#Project 3: Ulaanbaatar OpenStreetMap Data Wrangling with MongoDB
 In this project, I use data munging techniques, such as assessing the quality of the data for validity, accuracy, completeness, consistency and uniformity, to clean OpenStreetMap data for [Ulaanbaatar](https://en.wikipedia.org/wiki/Ulan_Bator), capital of Mongolia.

 ![OpenStreetMap logo](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b0/Openstreetmap_logo.svg/256px-Openstreetmap_logo.svg.png)